 Simy Parikh MD

-Dr. Parikh of The Jefferson Headache Center at Thomas Jefferson University has no relevant financial relationships to disclose.See Profile
+Dr. Parikh of The Jefferson Headache Center at Thomas Jefferson University received an honorarium from AbbVie for service on a speakers bureau.See Profile

 Stephen D Silberstein MD

 Dr. Silberstein, Director of the Jefferson Headache Center at Thomas Jefferson University, receives honorariums from Abbie, Curelator, Ipsen Therapeutics, Lundbeck Biopharmaceuticals, Supernus Pharmaceuticals, and Theranica for consulting.
 He is also the principal investigator for clinical trials conducted by Amgen, ElectroCore Medical, and Teva.See Profile

 Nearly 3,000 illustrations, including video clips of neurologic disorders.

 Every article is reviewed by our esteemed Editorial Board for accuracy and currency.

 Full spectrum of neurology in 1,200 comprehensive articles.